 “I know,” I said, my hands warm on the vinyl armrests.
 “Plays havoc with the folk interested in philately.”
 I stared at the letter propped up on my keyboard.

 The chair spring snapped under Bernice as she sat forward again.
 “There you go,” she said, turning her pale green eyes on me now, “always using those big words no one understands.”
 She scratched at that rash on her neck and glanced at the letter.

 I looked at her pudgy face framed by that mess of gray curls and clamped my mouth shut.

 Then I looked back at the envelope.

 The writing was small but pressed deep into the pink paper.
 Was it perfumed?
 That could just be the sweet cloying stuff Bernice likes to wear.
-I picked up the envelope and sniffed.
+I picked up the envelope, held it to my nose, and sniffed.

 “Any idea who sent it?”

 Definitely perfumed.
 Though just a hint of scent, not strong, not like it was dipped in a tub of the stuff.
 So given the sloping, graceful hand of the writer, probably a woman, of some class.

 “They used your full name,” Bernice said.
 “So they must know you.”